Ambisafe/keystorage-docs/README.md

 1. validate that token valid
 2. execute operation - create dataset
-3. claim JTI as spent
+3. record JTI as consumed

 [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) is used to delegate authorization to resources from tenant to users.
 The following fields should be used to create the payload: